Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Background

+In \Cref{fig:phone} above, we provide a simple example which illustrates both how simultaneous vs. sequential resolution, as well as different sequential orderings, can result in distinct outcomes even for an extremely simple example.
+We consider an instance of the classically-studied ``rocking block'' system \citep{Housner1963,Zhang2001,Lygeros2003,Yilmaz2009}.
+A slender rectangular block with velocity $\Velocity^+$ is dropped onto flat ground, colliding at two corners $\vect A, \vect B$.
+It is assumed that the constituent materials generate inelastic impacts (zero coefficient of restitution), such that any concurrent collisions result in non-separating post-impact velocities.
+Affixing \eqref{eq:AnitestcuDiscreteFormulation} as the model for impacts and only changing between simultaneous and sequential resolution, we find that 3 different outcomes might be predicted, corresponding to rest or rolling off of either corner.

-As opposed to algebraic approaches, differential approaches consider continuous evolution of velocity from pre- to post-impact velocity, in which the total derivative satisfies a friction law in some form.
-We will now describe one of the oldest differential models for a single impact \citep{Routh91}, which we will later extend to the multi-contact case.
+As opposed to algebraic models, differential impact models consider continuous evolution of velocity from pre- to post-impact velocity, in which the total derivative of $\Velocity$ satisfies laws of frictional contact in some form.
+In the context of rigid contact models, this derivative $\TotalDiff{\Velocity}{s} = \dot\Velocity(s)$ is with respect to a variable of integration $s$ which does not correspond to time, but rather measures the impulse accumulated over an instantaneous collision.
+At least in a limited capacity, such methods do directly represent the time-dependence and continual evolution of real-world object velocities during impact, which in \Cref{section:model} will allow us to represent partially-concurrent impacts resolving at arbitrary relative rates.
+This fidelity however necessitates computationally expensive simulation of non-smooth or constrained differential equations to resolve impacts, and thus such methods have not been a focus of modern, efficient simulation \citep{Castro2020,Coumans2015}.

+We will now describe one of the oldest differential models for a single impact \citep{Routh91}, which we will later extend to the simultaneous impact case.
+This method was first presented by Routh in 2 dimensions, and extended to 3 dimensions later by \citet{Keller1986} \citep{Wang1992}.
 For a single contact $\ContactSet_A(\Configuration) = \Braces i$, \citet{Routh91} proposed a method which satisfies Coulomb friction differentially.
-To summarize this technique, \begin{enumerate} \item Increase the normal impulse $\NormalImpulse[i]$ with slope $\Force[i] = 1$. \item Increment the tangential impulse with slope $\FrictionForce[i]$, satisfying to Coulomb friction, identical to \eqref{eq:maximumdissipation} for the mid-impact velocity $\bar{\Velocity}=\Velocity + \Mass^{-1}\J[i]^T\Impulse[i]$, the velocity after net impulse $\Impulse[i]$. \item Terminate when the normal contact velocity vanishes\footnote{To permit resolutions to Painlev\'e's Paradox, terminate only when consistency no longer requires an instantaneous change in velocity.} (i.e. $\Jn[i]\bar{\Velocity}=0$) and take $\Velocity^+ = \bar \Velocity$. \end{enumerate} As observed in \cite{Posa16}, this process is equivalent to a u.s.c. differential inclusion:
+To summarize this technique, \begin{enumerate} \item Increase the normal impulse $\NormalImpulse[i]$ with slope $\NormalForce[i] = 1$. \item Increment the tangential impulse with slope $\FrictionForce[i]$ satisfying Coulomb friction \eqref{eq:CoulombForce} for the mid-impact velocity $\bar{\Velocity}=\Velocity + \Mass^{-1}\J[i]^T\Impulse[i]$. \item Stop at the inelastic condition $\Jn[i]\bar{\Velocity}=0$; set $\Velocity^+ = \bar \Velocity$. \end{enumerate} As observed in \cite{Posa16}, this process is equivalent to the DI